Leadership Formation Courses

 An exit course designed to assist students in assessing the various components of their seminary career, including learning effectiveness, ministry preparedness, personal growth and development toward ministry.
 The course also seeks to help the student in building a vision for post graduation ministry and for lifelong learning and development.
-The course may be taken in the last or next to last semester only and may be taken concurrently with P1121-22. (pass/fail)
+Prerequisites: P1111 & P1121-22.
+The course must be taken in the last or next to last semester only and may be taken concurrently with P1121-22. (pass/fail)

 P1121 - P1122 Leadership in Ministry Practicum

 Faculty/2 hours each semester (available for variable credit)

 This course offers two consecutive semesters of experiential learning in leadership, ministry skills, and personal growth through field education and classroom reflection offered in a fall-spring sequence only.
 Students design their own learning goals for the course through negotiating a covenant of learning with their field mentor and peer reflection group leader.
 The student serves a minimum of 10 hours per week for 35 consecutive weeks in an approved ministry setting (church, ministry, or agency), with an approved & trained field mentor, spiritual formation mentor, and ministry reflection group.
 The class meets weekly as a peer reflection group.
-Students may contract for more credit through serving more hours per week in their approved setting: 10+ hours of ministry per week: 2 hours per semester; 20+ hours of ministry per week: 3 hours per semester; 30+ hours of ministry per week: 4 hours per semester.
+Students may contract for variable credit through serving more hours per week in their approved setting: 10+ hours of ministry per week = 2 hours per semester; 20+ hours of ministry per week = 3 hours per semester; 30+ hours of ministry per week = 4 hours per semester.
 Credit hours requested must be contracted and specified in the TFE application.
 Prerequisites: P1111 or E1111.
 Students may not enroll in this course until the TFE Director/Regional Campus Coordinator has approved their TFE application.
 Approved substitutions include: P1121-P1122 Online Leadership in Ministry Practicum, I2361-62 Church Planting Internship, and P2553 Clinical Pastoral Education.